tvarkevi/RS_FMRI/README.md

 ComputeOFCMask;
 ```

-This ComputeOFCMask.m script generates a (resliced) p-map of the OFC as the sum of the ‘OFC_Fo1.nii’, ‘OFC_Fo2.nii’, and ‘OFC_Fo3.nii’  data maps from the Anatomy toolbox of spm12.
+This [ComputeOFCMask.m](https://github.com/tvarkevi/RS_FMRI/blob/master/ComputeOFCMask.m) script generates a (resliced) p-map of the OFC as the sum of the **OFC_Fo1.nii**, **OFC_Fo2.nii**, and **OFC_Fo3.nii** data maps from the Anatomy toolbox of spm12.
 The output is stored into the ‘OFC_Total.nii’ and ‘rOFC_Total.nii’ files, which represent the unprocessed and resliced total OFC p-maps, respectively.

 ### 2.5 Periaqueductal grey (PAG)

 The Anatomy toolbox of spm12 does not contain a p-map of the PAG.
 Therefore, to use the PAG as region-of-interest, a set of coordinates derived from a recent meta-analysis by Linnman et al. (2012) are used: x = 1, y = -29, z = -12.
-A binary spherical ROI is built around these central coordinates via the DefineCustomROI.m script.
+A binary spherical ROI is built around these central coordinates via the [DefineCustomROI.m](https://github.com/tvarkevi/RS_FMRI/blob/master/DefineCustomROI.m) script.
 Enter the following lines of code in the command window:

 ```
 input_XYZ = [1 -29 -12];